Marketing Strategy

 • Programming 101 for Marketers - Kapost shared this comprehensive list of which languages might be the most helpful for marketers.
 From Javascript to Python, they dive into the practical benefits of each.
 There are far more than the ones mentioned here, but it's a decent place to start.

-• 10 Free Classes to Learn to Code (If You Have Absolutely No Idea Where to Start) - Here’s a rundown of free classes to start with on resources like Codecademy, Udemy, and Skillshare.
-Learning to code can be intimidating to jump into, so the gratis route can do wonders for alleviating the pressure.
+• 10 Free Classes to Learn to Code (If You Have Absolutely No Idea Where to Start) - Here's a rundown of free classes to start with on resources like Codecademy, Udemy, and Skillshare.
+Learning to code can be intimidating, so the gratis route can do wonders for alleviating the pressure.

 The Best Digital Marketing Insight and Advice